-Now – whereas the nightshade and the oxalate/goitrogen fuzzy-logic-stories were completely without evidence and were making a ton of giant leaps with their hypotheses…anti-nutrients ARE in these foods, they DO exist and we actually know a LOT about them.
+Now – whereas the nightshade and the oxalate/goitrogen fuzzy-logic-stories were without evidence and were making a ton of giant leaps with their hypotheses…anti-nutrients ARE in these foods, they DO exist and we actually know a LOT about them.

 But once again, why would people let the truth get in the way of a good controversial headline or book?

-This all pains me so much because I know, from my 15 years experience of coaching people to their health goals and dreams, that confusion, complexity, overwhelm and frustration are the Four Horsemen of the Apocalypse when it comes to taking action with your health and everything I do is to help you to take action…
+This all pains me so much because I know, from my 15 years of experience of coaching people to their health goals and dreams, that confusion, complexity, overwhelm and frustration are the Four Horsemen of the Apocalypse when it comes to taking action with your health and everything I do is to help you to take action…

 And provocative, fuzzy logic health claims like these are doing nothing but causing people to stop and give up.
 They’re causing paralysis by confusion.